 This appendix provides the specific guidance which applicants should consider in conjunction with the main body text of this document before preparing their proposals.
-Proposals which do not take into account the country specific guidance cannot be considered for funding
+Proposals which do not take into account the country specific guidance cannot be considered for funding.

-1. Egypt

-Partner: STDF
+STDF

-Duration of grants: 12 to 24 Months
+12 to 22 Months

+10
-Size of grant: UK institutions will be funded at 80% FEC up to a project cost of £100,000 (£80,000 grant funding) Egypt institutions will be funded by STDF at 100% FEC up to a

-Thematic priority project cost of £100,000 GBP Resilient Planet: Clean Energy, Extreme weather and climate,
+UK institutions will be funded at 80% FEC up to a project cost of £100,000 (£80,000 grant funding) Egypt institutions will be funded by STDF at 100% FEC up to a project cost of £100,000 GBP

-areas: Agri-tech, Environmental resilience

-• Transformative Technologies: Artificial Intelligence, Quantum, Engineering biology, Semi-conductors, Future telecommunications

-• Healthy People, Animals and Plants: Biosecurity and Pathogen detection, Global Health and Pandemics, Genomics and digital health, Antimicrobial Resistance (AMR), Social determinants of health
+Resilient Planet: Clean Energy, Extreme weather and climate, Agri-tech, Environmental resilience Transformative Technologies: Artificial Intelligence, Quantum, Engineering biology, Semi-conductors, Future telecommunications Healthy People, Animals and Plants: Biosecurity and Pathogen detection, Global Health and Pandemics, Genomics and digital health, Antimicrobial Resistance (AMR), Social determinants of health

-Contractual arrangements: